DiamondLightSource/FastCS/docs/tutorials/static-drivers.md

 ## Demo Simulation

 Within FastCS there is a tickit simulation of a temperature controller.
-This can be run with the `Temp Controller Sim` launch config by typing `Ctrl+P debug ` (note the trailing whitespace), selecting the launch config and pressing enter.
+Clone the FastCS repository and open it in VS Code.
+The simulation can be run with the `Temp Controller Sim` launch config by typing `Ctrl+P debug ` (note the trailing whitespace), selecting the launch config and pressing enter.
 The simulation will then sit and wait for commands to be sent.
 When it receives commands, it will log them to the console to show what it is doing.

 :::{note}
 FastCS must be installed with the `demo` extra for the demo simulator to run.
 This can